bradrhodes/GithubDocSync/README.md

 ## GithubDocSync

 This page demonstrates a method of getting documentation from readme.md (or other docs) from github and displaying it in github pages in order to maintain documentation in only one place.
+This method uses Javascript and the Github API to fetch the content in the browser when the page loads.

 This is the markdown for the JQuery example.
 For the no-JQuery example markdown, see [joJQuery.md](https://github.com/bradrhodes/GithubDocSync/blob/master/noJQuery.md)